 I will describe a key AI-based content generator, Sphinx, developed at ACTNext.
 I’ll use the ACTNext Educational Companion App as an example of how the pieces come together.
 Last but not least, I’ll show how voice-based interface can be integrated within the versatile systems.
 The work has been conducted with an interdisciplinary team at ACTNEXT.

-ACT Senior Vice President, Alina von Davier, PhD., leads ACTNext, a multidisciplinary innovation unit founded in 2016.
+Alina von Davier, PhD., is the Chief Officer at ACTNext, a multidisciplinary innovation unit that is part of ACT and was founded in 2016.
 Her team is comprised of experts in fields ranging from psychometrics and learning sciences to software development, and artificial intelligence (AI) & machine learning (ML).
 Von Davier and her team operate at the forefront of Computational Psychometrics, an emerging interdisciplinary field concerned with the application of theoretical and data-driven computational methods and statistical modeling of multimodal, large scale/high dimensional learning and assessment data.
 Prior to leading ACTNext, von Davier was a senior research director at Educational Testing Service (ETS) where she led the Computational Psychometrics Research Center.
 Previously, she led the Center for Psychometrics for International Tests, where she was responsible for both the psychometrics in support of international tests, TOEFL® and TOEIC®, and the scores reported to millions of test takers annually.